 Helena is the founder and Creative Director at Blade Art and Media Company Limited, dedicated to promoting the use of arts, culture and new media for Leadership Development, Gender and Economic Justice, Policy Advocacy, Development Skills training and Social Transformation.
 Helena is an exceptional award-winning feminist who has made a great contribution to exemplifying youth leadership and excellence in promoting democracy and good governance.
 In 2016, she was voted as one of the top 40 most influential Young Women in Uganda, (Forty under 40) alongside many prominent change makers in the Pearl of Africa.
 A year later she was selected to take part in the International Visitors Leadership Programme (IVLP) by the United States Department of State; a merit opportunity presented to leaders who are making a contribution to the advancement of Democracy and Good Governance through demonstrating leadership in their countries.
 In 2014, she was nominated for the World Savers Award; an award given to persons who have shown an unwavering commitment to transforming their society through exemplary leadership.

-Ms. Patricia Munabi is the Executive Director of Forum for Women in Democracy (FOWODE), a women’s rights organization in Uganda.
-She is a lawyer by profession and holds a Bachelor’s degree in Laws LLB (Hons), from Makerere University and a Post Graduate Diploma in Legal Practice, and is currently the Executive Director of Forumfor Women in Democracy
+Patricia is the Executive Director of Forum for Women in Democracy (FOWODE), a women’s rights organization in Uganda.
+She is a lawyer by profession and holds a Bachelor’s degree in Laws LLB (Hons), from Makerere University and a Post Graduate Diploma in Legal Practice.

 Patricia is a feminist and a women’s rights activist who’s wide ranging background in women’s rights emancipation has seen her at the forefront of pushing for some of the most influential policies that have plummeted the women’s movement to the top especially in Gender Responsive Budgeting.